-7014) and other material and activities required to maintain and sustain the software after Initial Operational Capability (IOC) will be provided to the government for systems that require core logistics support or when depot level software maintenance is required.
-Paragraph 3d(2) in this enclosure addresses core logistics requirements.

-- 7. The use of existing government owned inventory prior to use of product support arrangements as required in 10 U.S.C.
-2337 (Reference (g)). - 8.
+- 7014) and other material and activities required to maintain and sustain the software after Initial Operational Capability (IOC) will be provided to the government for systems that require core logistics support or when depot level software maintenance is required.
+Paragraph 3d(2) in this enclosure addresses core logistics requirements. - $\underline{7}$.
+The use of existing government owned inventory prior to use of product support arrangements as required in 10 U.S.C.
+2337 (Reference $\frac{\text{(g)}}{\text{(h)}}$). - 8.
 The government accountable property system that documents all government owned property whether it is held and managed by the government, contractor, or third party, in accordance with 40 U.S.C.
 524 (Reference (p)). - (b) Product support integrators and product support providers may be organic, commercial, or a combination. - (2) Ensure identification of obsolete parts in specifications and develop plans for suitable replacements in accordance with P.L.
-113-66, section 803 (Reference (bj)). - (3) Employ effective performance-based logistics (PBL) planning, development, implementation, and management in developing a system's product support arrangements.
+113-66, section 803 (Reference (bj)) as part of the program's plan to prevent the acquisition of counterfeit material in the DoD supply chain as required by DoD Instruction 4140.67 (Reference (ck)). - (3) Employ effective performance-based logistics (PBL) planning, development, implementation, and management in developing a system's product support arrangements.
 PBL is performance-based product support, where outcomes are acquired through performance-based arrangements that deliver warfighter requirements and incentivize product support providers to reduce costs through innovation. - (4) Continually assess and refine the product support strategy based on projected and actual performance. - (5) Employ a "Should-Cost" management and analysis approach to identify and implement system and enterprise sustainment cost reduction initiatives.
 Should-cost targets will be established and reviewed periodically based on analysis of acquisition sustainment costs and operations and support (O&S) cost element drivers.
 Program managers will capture product support metrics and cost data in DoD Component- and DoD-level information systems, and track performance against should-cost targets. - (6) Continually monitor product support performance and correct trends that could negatively impact availability and cost. - (7) Minimize unique automatic test equipment (ATE) by utilizing designated DoD automatic test system families for all ATE hardware and software in DoD field and depot operations. - (8) Begin demilitarization and disposal planning, including demilitarization and controlled inventory item coding of system, subsystems, or components, as required by DoD Manual 4160.28-M (Reference (bk)), with sufficient lead time before the disposal or retirement of the first asset to reduce costs and risks and to ensure compliance with statutory and regulatory requirements.